RodZill4/material-maker/material_maker/doc/export.rst

 When exporting for Blender, Material Maker will only generate PNG/EXR images, thus the material must be built manually using the shader editor.

-The `Add Principled Texture Setup <https://docs.blender.org/manual/en/latest/addons/node/node_wrangler.html#add-principled-texture-setup>`_ feature from the `Node Wrangler <https://docs.blender.org/manual/en/latest/addons/node/node_wrangler.html>`_ add-on can be helpful to automate the process down to several clicks:
+The `Add Principled Texture Setup <https://docs.blender.org/manual/en/latest/addons/node/node_wrangler.html#add-principled-texture-setup>`_ feature from the `Node Wrangler <https://docs.blender.org/manual/en/latest/addons/node/node_wrangler.html>`_ add-on can be helpful to automate the material creation process down to several clicks:

 .. image:: images/blender_mat_demo.gif
   :align: center